 Overall Best Neighborhood To Stay In Boston

-Ask anyone who’s ever visited Boston and they’ll tell you that Back Bay is the ideal place to stay during any visit.
+Ask anyone who’s ever visited Boston, and they’ll tell you that Back Bay is the ideal place to stay during any visit.
 Not only is it considered the best hotel location in Boston, but it’s also a safe, energetic hub of activity within walking distance of downtown Boston.

-The district has a Paris-like feel to it, with its sophisticated boutique shops that line the streets and the expensive apartments overlooking pedestrians.
+The district has a Paris-like feel, with its sophisticated boutique shops that line the streets and the expensive apartments overlooking pedestrians.

 Contrasting with the glamor is the splendid Public Garden, where joggers, dog walkers, and strolling lovers can be seen at all times of the day.

-Near Back Bay is the home of the Red Sox is near Back Bay.
-So why not take a guided tour of Fenway Park to learn more about the team and the sport.
+Tip: The home of the Red Sox is near Back Bay.
+So why not take a guided tour of Fenway Park to learn more about the team and the sport?

-Where to Stay in Boston on a Budget
+Where to Stay in Boston on a Budget: Downtown Boston

-The commercial and financial districts of Boston may not seem like very interesting places to stay.
-But Downtown offers budget travelers the chance to visit the city without hefty expenses.
+Boston’s commercial and financial districts may not seem like very interesting places to stay.
+But downtown Boston offers budget travelers the chance to visit the city without hefty expenses.

-When it comes to cheap places to stay in Boston, this neighborhood has some exceptionally inexpensive hostels, as well as tasty yet cheap takeaway food.
+When it comes to cheap places to stay in Boston, this neighborhood has some exceptionally inexpensive hostels and tasty yet cheap takeaway food.

 Downtown Boston is home to the Freedom Trails, Chinatown, and Washington Street.
 The area is walkable but also has easy access to public transport.

-Take a guided walk of the Freedom Trail to enjoy more Downtown sights.
+Tip: You can take a guided walk of Freedom Trail to enjoy more Downtown Boston sights.

 Best Part of Boston to Stay with Kids

-For a fun-filled family vacation, Seaport is arguably the best location to stay in Boston.
-It’s home to an array of fun and educational museums, including the Boston Children’s Museum.
+It’s home to many fun and educational museums, like the Boston Children’s Museum.
 There are also plenty of open spaces to enjoy walking or cycling with the kids.

-Entertain the little ones with a trip to the Tea Party Ship & Museum where they’ll learn all about the historic Boston Tea Party.
+Entertain the little ones with a trip to the Tea Party Ship & Museum, where they’ll learn about Boston’s history on replicated Boston Tea Party ships.

 Romantic Places to Stay in Boston, MA

-Few things are more romantic than strolling down cobblestone streets, marveling at the old-time architecture.
-Which is why the North End district is one of the most idyllic places to stay in Boston.
+Few things are more romantic than strolling down cobblestone streets surrounded by green spaces.
+The North End neighborhood is one of the most idyllic places to stay in Boston.

-Blend romance and food together on a North End Pizza Tour and discover some of the best pizzerias in Boston.
+You can even blend romance and food on this North End Pizza Tour to discover some of the best pizzerias in Boston.

 15 Best Places To Stay In Boston – Accommodation Options

-Once you’ve found the best area of Boston to stay in, you can then decide on your accommodation.
+Once you’ve found the best area to stay in Boston, you can decide on your accommodation.
 This list offers a range of hostels, hotels, and guesthouses to fit every budget and suit every traveler.

-Tip: If none of these grab your attention, you can search Airbnb for cool places to stay in Boston instead.
+Tip: If none of these grab your attention, you can search Vrbo for other fun places to stay in Boston instead.

 Boston’s Best Budget Hostels

 If you’re planning to stay in Boston while on a budget, you’ll likely want to find the best hostels in the city.
-The following hotels offer excellent location and affordable rates.
+The following hostels offer excellent locations at affordable rates.

 Every morning the hostel offers a light breakfast of toast and coffee or tea.
-Guests also get free linen and towels are provided for convenience, and free wifi keeps you connected 24/7.
+Guests also get free linen and towels for convenience, while the free wifi keeps you connected 24/7.

 Although the hostel is slightly out of the city, it’s well within public transport zones and not too far from the big attractions.
 There’s even a nearby swimmable beach for those looking to take a dip.

 Located in the favored Back Bay, the Found Boston Common is set in a building that dates back to the 1800s.
-The old building lends a quaint atmosphere to the hotel/hostel, and it’s vintage decor and design adds a romantic feel.
+The old building lends a quaint atmosphere to the budget hotel, and its vintage decor and design add a romantic feel.

-The hostel is within walking distance of some of Boston’s greatest attractions.
+This hostel is within walking distance of some of Boston’s most fantastic attractions.
 Including the Public Garden, Boston Common, and other culturally-rich restaurants, galleries, and bars.

 Mid-range Boston BnBs, Guesthouses & Hotels

-For a homely stay within your travel budget, Boston offers a range of guesthouses, bed and breakfasts, and simple, affordable hotels.
+Boston offers a range of guesthouses, B&Bs, and simple, affordable hotels for a homely stay within your travel budget.
 Here’s a selection of five of the best places to stay in Boston, MA.

 The rooms are all warmly decorated, with a touch of home added in.
-There’s a choice of rooms with and without ensuite, depending on your budget.
+Depending on your budget, there’s a choice of rooms with and without ensuite.

-The free breakfast every morning is a pleasant sight to wake up to and the dining area is social and accommodating.
+The complimentary breakfast every morning is a pleasant sight to wake up to, and the dining area is social and accommodating.
 Guests also receive free coffee and snacks throughout the day.

-The Verb is well-known as one of the greatest hotels to stay in Boston.
-It’s a rock-themed hotel near Fenway Park that is colorful and fun and wins the hearts of almost everyone that stays in its cozy rooms.
+The Verb is well-known as one of the most fabulous hotels to stay in Boston.
+It’s a rock-themed hotel near Fenway Park that is colorful and fun and wins the hearts of almost everyone in its cozy rooms.

-This hotel may look extremely expensive, but they’re actually considerably well-priced rooms for budget travelers.
-You’ll get all the luxuries offered at a top hotel, at a comfortably affordable price.
+This Boston Park Plaza may look extremely expensive, but they’re considerably well-priced rooms for budget travelers.
+You’ll get all the luxuries offered at a top hotel at a comfortably affordable price.

 Luxury Hotels in Boston

-Saving money while you travel is always smart, but if you’re heading to Boston for a luxury hotel or even a boutique hotel in Boston, these lavish hotels are what you need.
+Saving money while you travel is always smart, but if you’re looking for a luxury hotel or even a boutique hotel in Boston, these lavish hotels are what you need.

 This stunning hotel oozes luxury, from its beautifully decorated interior to the spectacular views over the wharf.

-The hotel is right on the Waterfront, providing ample opportunities for guests to soak up the views, enjoy fresh seafood, and check out the working harbor.
+The Boston Marriott Long Wharf hotel is right on the Waterfront, providing ample opportunities for guests to soak up the views, enjoy fresh seafood, and check out the working harbor.

-Much higher in price than anything we’ve mentioned above, The Kendall is ideal for those special occasion trips.
-Anniversaries, birthdays, and other such celebrations that call for enjoying the finer things.
+The Kendall is much higher in price than anything we’ve mentioned above.
+But it is ideal for those special occasion trips, anniversaries, birthdays, and other celebrations that call for enjoying the finer things.

 The rooms are richly decorated and offer all the modern comforts you’d expect from a 4-star hotel.

-Fairmont Copley is a grand 5-star hotel, offering only the best of everything.
-The historic building is located in Back Bay and shows off the best of Boston’s early 1900s architecture.
+Fairmont Copley is a grand 5-star hotel offering only the best of everything.
+The historic building in Back Bay shows off the best of Boston’s early 1900s architecture.
 It’s stunning both inside and out.

 The hotel has an onsite fitness center, a lounge, and a stunningly elegant restaurant.
 The rooms are all equipped with TVs, air conditioning, and spacious en suite bathrooms.